VERIFY: Yes, price gouging is illegal but still happens. Here's how to report it.

 HOW TO SPOT PRICE GOUGING

-As of Tuesday night, North Carolina, South Carolina, Virginia, Maryland and Washington, D.C., have all declared a State of Emergency in anticipation of Hurricane Florence's landfall.
+As of Wednesday, North Carolina, South Carolina, Georgia, Virginia, Maryland and Washington, D.C., have all declared a State of Emergency in anticipation of Hurricane Florence's landfall.

 When a State of Emergency is activated, legal protections against price gouging come into play.